Routine screening mammography.

 Mass-like, asymmetric opacity at the medial posterior edge of the breast on the left CC projection.

 The sternalis muscle is a normal anatomic variant of the chest wall.
 Mostly it appears on medial posterior edge of the breast on CC views, but may also be detected on MLO projections.
-Can be unilateral in 70%.
+It is mostly unilateral (in 70%.)
 Has varying shapes, contours and sizes and may mimic a mass lesion on mammogram.
 Knowledge of anatomy and mammographic appearance is important for avoiding confusion with a malignant lesion.

 - 1. Cawson JN, Papadopoulos T. Variants of sternal insertions of the pectoral muscle on mammography: a pictorial review.
 Clin Radiol 2002; 57:442–448.